WayScience/IDR_stream/README.md

 For mitosis movie frames, we give PyBaSiC 2 frames before/after the desired frame (depending on position in movie) to perform illumination correction.
 We discuss different methods of illumination correction in [#1](https://github.com/WayScience/IDR_stream/issues/1).

+### PyTorch

+To use GPU for Cellpose, you will need to install PyTorch.
+From [their website](https://pytorch.org/get-started/locally/), use the correct installation for your OS.
+You can confirm if the GPU is working within the [example notebooks](example_notebooks).

 # CellProfiler Project Setup:

 CellProfiler will be used for both segmentation and feature extraction.